 -

-Guest-ready flexibility without sacrificing daytime stability
+Guest-ready flexibility without giving up daytime stability

 -